RonMercier/advanced-keylogger/README.md

 ## COMPUTER INFORMATION

-**To gather computer information, we will use socket and platform modules.**
+**To gather computer information, you will use socket and platform modules.**

 Modules to install: